banderson623/banderson623.github.com/_posts/2014-04-01-educational-repository-idea.md

 tags: education learning github
 ---

-TL;DR – Is there value in having a collection of lessons from educators from different schools and different grade levels?
-This collection would encourage open sharing and collaborative-iterations on lessons for different grade levels.
+TL;DR – **Is there value building a collection of lessons from educators from different schools and different grade levels?** This collection would encourage open sharing and collaborative-iterations on lessons for different grade levels.
 If this sounds even remotely interesting read on.
 I’ve tried to outline how this could work.

 ---
+_Note: This is from an email I sent earlier this year a few of my friends in education.
+I meant to publish it much sooner, but I realize that I never did.
+So here it is, late, but I still thing it is interesting._

 I am on a committee who is interviewing candidates for a new position in the Gilbert schools.
 One of the new positions includes this in their job responsibility: _"Facilitate the creation and maintenance of a repository of exemplar lessons and classroom-instruction videos."_